What is Bridge’s mission?

 The Protocol is unlike competitor’s solutions because the user is not required to store ANY personal information, encrypted or otherwise on the network.
 Generic items, but legally necessary items are contained in the certificate, such as: national origin, over 18, gender, and so on.

-Bridge will run operate its own private blockchain for transactions using the Bridge IAM token, designed to pay for transactional costs on the network and microservices it provides.
-IAM tokens are NEP-5 compliant.
+Bridge will run operate its own private blockchain for transactions using the Bridge TOLL token, designed to pay for transactional costs on the network and microservices it provides.
+TOLL tokens are NEP-5 compliant.

 What is a self-sovereign identity?